rossumur/microtouch/README.md

 The built-in profiler works by sampling the PC from a timer ISR and printing it over the USB serial.
 If you like hexidecimal numbers you can turn the profiler on and off by typing 'p1' and 'p0' in the console.

+### Microtouch Simulator

+A Win32 based simulator for developing Microtouch applications without the actual hardware.
+Simulation is pixel accurate an includes a console window that emulates usb serial stdio.
+The accelerometer is emulated by a series sine waves of varing period, touch pressure is selected with keys '1' thru '9' CPU performance is not accurately emulated.